Climate change and resiliency inform park design

 The plan converts what was a completely impervious site into a green community space.

-Previously home to a shopping center, the site lies within the floodplain.
-Over the past few years, the site and surrounding properties have been flooded on numerous occasions.
-One of the primary objectives of the design is stormwater resilience.
-The master plan illustrates a constructed wetland, a major bioswale, and a lot of green space that will be shaped to temporarily hold water and allow it to infiltrate.When dry, this area will serve as the lawn for an outdoor performance space.
-The park also features native plant species and calls for permeable paving in parking areas and for other hard surfaces.
+The master plan illustrates a constructed wetland, a major bioswale, and green space that can temporarily hold water and allow it to infiltrate.
+When dry, this area will serve as the lawn for an outdoor performance space.
+The park also features native plant species.
+It also calls for permeable paving in parking areas and for other hard surfaces.

 Funding resiliency

-In support of the project WithersRavenel’s Funding Department is working with the City to identify a funding pipeline for the project including state and federal sources.
+In support of the project, WithersRavenel’s Funding Department is working with the City to identify a funding pipeline for the project including state and federal sources.